scala/docs.scala-lang/_overviews/toolkit/oslib-intro.md

 ---
-title: Working with OS-Lib
+title: Files and processes with OS-Lib
 type: chapter
 description: The introduction of the OS-lib library
-num: 12
+num: 13
-previous-page: munit-assumptions
+previous-page: munit-what-else
 next-page: oslib-read-directory
 ---